Jeffrey Korzenik lays out a blueprint for second chance hiring in his new book

 Jeffrey Korzenik

-In Untapped Talent: How Second Chance Hiring Works for Your Business and the Community, Jeffrey Korzenik, author and chief investment strategist of Fifth Third Bank, makes the case for hiring people who have criminal records.
+In Untapped Talent: How Second Chance Hiring Works for Your Business and the Community, Jeffrey Korzenik, author and chief economist of Fifth Third Commercial Bank, makes the case for hiring people who have criminal records.
 And he outlines strategies companies can take to achieve success in doing so.

 Korzenik begins by defining the challenges that businesses are facing and will continue to face in the coming decades because of a shortage of talent.
 Companies need workers to service their customers and grow their business, but that’s becoming increasingly difficult in a country with declining birthrates, as well as people leaving the workforce because of retirement, Covid or other reasons.